 PROJECT CHARACTERISTICS AND SELECTION PROCESSES ALIGNMENT WITH THE EU TAXONOMY'S TECHNICAL SCREENING CRITERIA 1.
 SUBSTANTIAL CONTRIBUTION TO CLIMATE CHANGE MITIGATION The financed projects generate electricity from wind power.
-The wind power plants of VERBUND are in operation or under construction in Austria, Germany, Romania, and Spain. √ 2.
-CLIMATE CHANGE ADAPTATION - DO NO SIGNIFICANT HARM CRITERIA See f) ✓ 3.
+The wind power plants of VERBUND currently in operation or under construction are located in Austria, Germany, Romania, and Spain. \checkmark 2.
+CLIMATE CHANGE ADAPTATION - DO NO SIGNIFICANT HARM CRITERIA See f) \checkmark 3.
 WATER AND MARINE RESOURCES - DO NO SIGNIFICANT HARM CRITERIA N/A: The financed projects are/will be only onshore wind.
 4. CIRCULAR ECONOMY - DO NO SIGNIFICANT HARM CRITERIA VERBUND confirms that all inhouse and external Operations & Maintenance (O&M) service providers have a valid ISO 14001 certification.
-33 Certificates and audits reports of management systems (ISO 14001) guarantee a high standard and continuous improvement.
-In addition, as part of VERBUND's waste management strategy, the company has developed internal guidelines to ensure that the materials used to build wind power plants are of high durability recyclable (steel and copper), easy to dismantle and maintenance and repair are organized with the main objective to save resources. √
+25 Certificates and \checkmark